 That particular day I was stuck in traffic approaching a corner where a regular guy had stood for more than a year asking for handouts.
 He greeted his potential source of income with a daily dose of positive energy; broadly smiling while waving and flashing the peace sign at everyone as they passed by.
 I moved over to his side of the road and rolled down my window to hand him some money.
 This was the first time in my life I had actually felt like giving to a total stranger.

 “What’s your name?”
 I said as I handed him a five.

 “You make me smile every time I see you.
 You may not believe this but a few years ago I was damn near in the same boat you’re in, so please don’t give up hope; I’m glad I didn’t.”

-On my way home I stopped at a convenience store and bought some junk food along with a scratch ticket.
-I won a hundred dollars.
-I couldn’t stop laughing because the five I had given away was nothing to me, scrap paper in my pocket that, knowing me, would probably end up in the washing machine.
+On my way home I stopped at a convenience store and bought some junk food along with a one dollar scratch ticket.
+It turned out to be a hundred dollar winner.
+I couldn’t stop laughing because the five I had given away was nothing to me, scrap paper in my pocket that, knowing my habits, would probably end up in the washing machine.
 Fast karma and a fast lesson.
-I carry ones with me now to spread the wealth, but the police are cracking down on panhandling more than they used to so my opportunities are much less than they were.
+I carry one dollar bills with me now to spread the wealth, but the police are cracking down on panhandling more than they used to so my opportunities are much less than they were.

 Over time I would talk to Brian and encourage without criticizing or preaching, but the day came when he simply wasn’t there; and I waited.
 Six months went by and someone else eventually took over his spot.
 Finally I worked up the courage to ask the girl, whom I had gotten to know a little, if she knew what happened to him.